-${\tt Library Directory} \quad \hbox{The directory that contains the library to use to index data}.$ file extension.
+LibraryDirectory The directory that contains the library to use to index data.

+LibraryName The name of the library to use to index data.
+You can omit the .dll or

+. so file extension.
 Set this parameter to verticaIndexer.

-LibraryName The name of the library to use to index data.
-You can omit the .dll or .so into.
-The table must be a flex table and must exist before you start indexing documents.
-For more information, see Prepare the Vertica

 ConnectionString The connection string to use to connect to the Vertica database.